sodascience/metasyn/docs/source/developer/distributions.rst

 UniqueDistributionMixin class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`~metasyn.distribution.UniqueDistributionMixin` is a mixin class that can be combined with other distribution classes to create distributions that generate unique values.
+The :class:`~metasyn.distribution.base.UniqueDistributionMixin` is a mixin class that can be combined with other distribution classes to create distributions that generate unique values.

-For example, the unique variants of the :class:`metasyn.distribution.regex.RegexDistribution` and the :class:`metasyn.distribution.faker.UniqueFakerDistribution` are implemented using this mixin as follows:
+For example, the unique variants of the :class:`~metasyn.distribution.regex.RegexDistribution` and the :class:`~metasyn.distribution.faker.UniqueFakerDistribution` are implemented using this mixin as follows:

 .. code-block:: python